 View upcoming music events in the Music Concert Series.

 The Pre-Law Program hosted a "Mixer" for students interested in legal careers.
 A dozen students met with alumni attorneys to learn about how to prepare for law school and the challenges and opportunities of the law professor.
 Alums Katherine Haskins Becker '94, Michael Gilmartin '99, Valerie [Breitbarth] Cglockzin '96, and Lou Glaza '96 shared their experiences and offered advice.

 During 2013-14, the College of Arts and Sciences is hosting the Mercy Book Club designed for faculty from across the University to gather to discuss a text, selected by their peers, that can enrich our common life together.

-- Fall 2013: The Department of Language and Literature is sponsoring Martha Nussbaum's Not for Profit: Why Democracy Needs the Humanities.
+- Fall 2013: The Language and Literature Department is sponsoring Martha Nussbaum's Not for Profit: Why Democracy Needs the Humanities.

-- Spring 2014: The Department of Communication Sciences and Disorders is sponsoring Diane Ackerman's 100 Names for Love, a memoir about the struggles she and her spouse (Paul West) faced following his stroke.
+- Spring 2014: The Communication Sciences and Disorders Department is sponsoring Diane Ackerman's 100 Names for Love, a memoir about the struggles she and her spouse (Paul West) faced following his stroke.